j-mac0y/iat-crypto-project/task-1/README.md

 - MITM listens for connections and forwards any data it receives to the server, as if it is the client.

 ## Instructions
-To run the scenario, open three terminals:
+To run the scenario, first run `cargo build`, then open three terminals:
 1. Run `cargo run --bin server` in the first terminal.
 2. Run `cargo run --bin mitm` in the second terminal.
 3. Run `cargo run --bin client` in the third terminal.